SeaOfNodes/Simple/chapter09/README.md

 for a hit against some previous identical Node.
 If found, we use the prior Node and dead-code-eliminate this one.
 If not found, we insert this Node into `GVN` as the "golden instance".
-If a Node already has a non-zero hash we know it IS the "golden instance" and do no need to look in `GVN`.
+If a Node already has a non-zero hash we know it IS the "golden instance" and do not need to look in `GVN`.

-This entire optimization takes about 5 lines in `peepholeOpt()`, plus the common shared `equals` and `hashCode` (about 50 more lines counting comments).
+This entire optimization takes about a dozen lines in `iter()`, plus the common shared `equals` and `hashCode` (about 50 more lines counting comments).

 One of our invariants is that Types monotonically increase while running